-Laser eye surgery is a surgical vision correcting procedure in which eye’s cornea is reshaped and poor vision is corrected by using extremely precise excimer laser.
+Laser eye surgery is a surgical vision correcting procedure in which eye’s cornea is reshaped, and poor vision is corrected by using an extremely precise excimer laser.
+These surgeries may successfully and safely bring back 20/20 vision, reduce and even eliminate the need for glasses or contact lenses.
 There are several laser eye surgery types, including LASIK, Epi-LASIK, LASEK, and PRK.
-LASIK is the most common laser eye surgery which has high success rates and patient satisfaction.
+LASIK is the most common laser eye surgery among them which has high success rates and patient satisfaction.
+According to a study, a total of 98.5% of patients was satisfied with their surgery reporting that their main goal for surgery was achieved.

 LASIK Eye Surgery – What Is It?

-Laser-Assisted In Situ Keratomileusis (LASIK) eye surgery is a refractive error correction for farsightedness, nearsightedness, astigmatism, and presbyopia.
-These vision disorders are treated by using a microkeratome knife and excimer laser.
-The eye doctor makes an ultra thin cut on the epithelium (thin tissue that covers the surface of the eye’s pupil) with microkeratome knife, creates a flap of tissue and reshapes the eye’s cornea with the excimer laser to repair poor vision.
-The surgery takes only 15 minutes per eye and is highly safe.
+The eye doctor makes an ultra-thin cut on the epithelium (thin tissue that covers the surface of the eye’s pupil) with microkeratome knife, creates a flap of tissue and reshapes the eye’s cornea with the excimer laser to repair poor vision.
+The surgery takes only 15 minutes per eye and provides satisfying results.

 Is LASIK Eye Surgery Permanent?